eme64/blog/_posts/2024-06-24-Auto-Vectorization-and-Store-to-Load-Forwarding.md

 Some loops cannot be vectorized, here some common reasons (there are many more):
 - Not all scalar operations have corresponding vector operations (e.g. division).
-- Loop carried dependencies: if computations in iteration `i` depend on values from iteration `i-1`, then this can prevent the parallel execution of iterations `i-1` and `i`, i.e. the instcutions cannot be packed in a vector instruction that executes all operations in parallel.
+- Loop carried dependencies: if computations in iteration `i` depend on values from iteration `i-1`, then this can prevent the parallel execution of iterations `i-1` and `i`, i.e. the instructions cannot be packed in a vector instruction that executes all operations in parallel.
 - Control-flow in loop body: not all vectorizers allow CFG in the loop body, or only support certain CFG shapes.

 Some loops are faster in their scalar form, and slower when vectorized.
 Some example reasons:
 - Reduction over floating-point numbers where order of reduction must be followed to avoid rounding differences.
 Float and double addition and multiplication cannot be reordered without changing the result.
 A scalar loop that linearly adds up 8 floats needs to perform 7 additions in sequence.
 If the loop was vectorized with 8 lanes per vector, we have a vector of 8 values.
 To linearly add these values, we first need to unpack/shuffle the values, and only then add up the extracted values with 7 sequential additions.
 The unpacking/shuffling can incur such a significant overhead that vectorization can make the loop slower.
 - More generally: vectorization sometimes requires additional instructions, such as pack, unpack and shuffle operations.
-If vectorization is profitable depends on the gains made by parallelization versus the losses incured by additional instructions.
+If vectorization is profitable depends on the gains made by parallelization versus the losses incurred by additional instructions.

 **Store-to-Load-Forwarding**